Life-cycle hooks

 Life-cycle hooks give you access to the rendered DOM node.
 The special

-called whenever the underlying DOM node is changed somehow:
+called after the underlying DOM node is changed:

 (defn render-map [{:keys [places]}]